gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Can apply the `java`, `cpp-exe` and `cpp-lib` plugins together, as shown in the example above.

-## Open issues

-- Change the native model to use deferred configuration.
-- Add output file to binaries.
-Remove output file from the component.
-- Add a convention to give each binary a separate output directory.
-- Add windows and linux specific output files (eg .lib file for a shared library on windows).
-- Allow `ExecutableBinary` and `SharedLibraryBinary` instances to be added manually.

 # Story: Separate C++ compilation and linking of binaries

 This story separates C++ compilation and linking of binaries into separate tasks, so that 1) object files built from other languages can be linked into a binary, and